Home

 Medium of instruction

-ARTICLE 5 – (1) In all undergraduate degrees at METU, the medium of instruction is English.
-However, the courses which are required to be conducted in Turkish or any other language are determined by the University Senate.
+(1) In all undergraduate degrees at METU, the medium of instruction is English.
+However, the courses that are required to be offered in Turkish or any other language are determined by the University Senate.

-(2) The registration of the students to the undergraduate programs is made after their proficiency in English is documented.
+(2) Registration in undergraduate programs is completed after students’ proficiency in English has been documented.

-(3) The assessment of the English proficiency of the students admitted to and enrolled in the undergraduate programs and of the transfer students, and the education at the DBE Preparatory Class is made in accordance with the “Middle East Technical University School of Foreign Languages Department of Basic English Preparatory Class Regulation”.
+(3) The assessment of the English proficiency of the students admitted to and enrolled in the undergraduate programs and of the transfer students, and the education at the SFL English Preparatory Program is conducted in accordance with the “Middle East Technical University Northern Cyprus Campus School of Foreign Languages English Preparatory Program Regulation”.

 Period of study